S'pore should prepare for up to 30 years of US-China rivalry: George Yeo

 "There's no guarantee because we're in competition with others.
 There's always the possibility that we may make bad mistakes," he added.

-"For example, the current tension between the US and China will mark this period of history and it will go on for years to come… sometimes high tension, sometimes low tension."
+"For example, the current tension between the US and China will mark this period of history and it will go on for years to come."

 Mr Yeo said that if Singapore remains just a city-state, it would find itself frequently between a rock and a hard place.

-Singapore thus needs to organically "reroot" itself in the region and become a capital city of Asean, he added, noting Singapore's links to other members of the 10-nation bloc through their sizeable communities here.
+Singapore thus needs to organically "reroot" itself in the region and become a capital city of Asean, he added.

 Working through Asean, Singapore can better navigate the big powers - not by taking sides, but by leaning "a little to the other side" in the event anyone pushes Singapore too hard.

-Mr Yeo said Singapore's leaders must have the foresight to steer the nation away from potential conflict and danger.

 "We are part of many networks - the American network, the Chinese network, the Indian network.
-And every network has to capture us, naturally, so we have to be careful," he cautioned.
+And every network has to capture us, naturally, so we have to be careful," Mr Yeo cautioned.
 "We are friendly to everybody, but we are autonomous."

-Also taking part in the in-person panel discussion was former chief city planner Liu Thai Ker, though their audience was an online one.
-Viewers could submit questions - one of which was how Singapore could thrive amid conflicting spheres of influence between China and the US.

 "Who are we as Singaporeans?" he asked.
 "Is Singapore just a facility, a convention centre, a good hotel, a restaurant - or is it something more?
 Does it stand for values which others are happy to associate with?"